Adelaide Medical School

 Faculty of Health and Medical Sciences

-In conjunction with the systematic review, Anneka be reviewing data from the National Perinatal Data collection.
-This data collection is completed postnatally by Midwives and other birth attendants using information obtained from mothers and from hospital or other records.
-Anneka will be focusing on stillbirths, and from this data set, can gain valuable insight into the current prevalence of stillbirth in Australia, and by geospatial analysis, identified the differences in risk prevalence between areas of residence.
+In conjunction with the systematic review, Anneka analysed data from the South Australian Perinatal Data collection.
+Anneka's focus on stillbirths, and from this data set, gained valuable insight into the current prevalence of stillbirth in Australia, and by geospatial analysis, identified the differences in risk prevalence between areas of residence.

-Date Position Institution name 2017 PhD Candidate University of Adelaide 2022 - ongoing Research Fellow SAHMRI 2014 - 2022 Clinical Trial Coordinator South Australian Health and Medical Research Institute, Adelaide 2010 - 2014 Clinical Research Assistant International Musculoskeletal Research Institute (IMRI)
+Date Position Institution name 2022 - 2022 Affiliate Lecturer University of Adelaide 2022 - ongoing Research Fellow SAHMRI 2014 - 2022 Clinical Trial Coordinator South Australian Health and Medical Research Institute, Adelaide 2010 - 2014 Clinical Research Assistant International Musculoskeletal Research Institute (IMRI)

 Date Institution name Country Title 2017 - 2022 University of Adelaide Australia Doctor of Philosophy 2011 - 2014 Queensland University of Technology, Brisbane Australia Masters of Research Management and Commercialisation 2011 - 2012 Queensland University of Technology, Brisbane Australia Graduate Certificate of Research Commercialisation 2004 - 2010 University of Adelaide, Adelaide Australia Bachelor degree of Health Sciences - Reproductive Health

 Connect With Me